letsencrypt/cp-cps/CPS.md

 ### 3.2.2 Authentication of organization and domain identity

 ISRG only issues Domain Validation (DV) certificates.
-All FQDNs which will be listed in the certificate are fully validated prior to issuance.
+All FQDNs which will be listed in the Common Name and list of SANs in the certificate are fully validated prior to issuance.

 ISRG uses three methods for validating domain control: